TheHuessy/Website_Test/README.md

      * Monotone pallet is nice, but maybe venture into something a little more pleasing to others
      * Get a font group figured out
           * Not loving the standard times new roman or whatever it is
+ * Resize existing photos
+     * Bigger isn't better it would seem
+          * Need to find the best size for loading without looking like total garbage
  * Get some more, better, photos done
      * Ugh, paying people to click buttons is silly
      * Having good, recent photos is not silly